Election Briefing 2024

 In 2005 the UK’s Civil Partnership Act came into force, allowing same-sex couples to legally register their relationship.
 The rights and privileges of marriage and civil partnership are virtually identical.
 It was seen by many as paving the way for same-sex marriage.

-In June 2014 the Government rejected the idea of extending civil partnerships to heterosexual couples after respondents to a consultation were overwhelmingly opposed.254 The Supreme Court ruled in June 2018 that it was unlawful that heterosexual couples could only marry while same-sex couples had the choice of marriage or civil partnership.
-Following this, the UK Government agreed to support a Private Member’s Bill requiring civil partnerships to be extended to heterosexual couples by the end of 2019.255 The Scottish Government also intends to introduce opposite-sex civil partnerships.256
+The Supreme Court ruled in June 2018 that it was unlawful that heterosexual couples could only marry while same-sex couples had the choice of marriage or civil partnership.
+Following this, the UK Government agreed to support a Private Member’s Bill requiring civil partnerships to be extended to heterosexual couples by the end of 2019.270 The Scottish Government also introduced opposite-sex civil partnerships in 2020.271

 Marriage tax breaks